tonycoco/heroku-buildpack-ember-cli/README.md

+# WARNING!
+This buildpack has beeen deprecated!

+Please use the official Heroku buildpack here: https://github.com/heroku/heroku-buildpack-emberjs

+# Notes

-Note: A recent change to the buildpack has made caching much more aggressive.
+A recent change to the buildpack has made caching much more aggressive.
 If you are having trouble deploying run...

     $ heroku config:set REBUILD_ALL=true
     $ heroku plugins:install https://github.com/heroku/heroku-repo.git